-Provides the complete fundamentals of Geometric Dimensioning and Tolerancing (GD & T) concepts as adopted by American National Standard Institute (ANSI) standards: ASME/ANSI Y14.5, 2009.
+Provides the complete fundamentals of Geometric Dimensioning and Tolerancing (GD & T) concepts as adopted by the American National Standard Institute (ANSI) standards: ASME (American Society for Mechanical Engineers)/ANSI Y14.5-2009.
 The importance of precision technique in conjunction with Computer-Aided Drafting and Design (CADD) is emphasized.
-The course content is considered to be one of the fundamental components to the engineering design and drafting profession.
+The content of this course is considered to be one of the fundamental components to the engineering design and drafting profession.

-129 ENGINEERING SOLID MODELING
+129 ENGINEERING SOLID MODELING 3 UNITS

-Prerequisite: "C" grade or higher or "Pass" in CADD 115 or ENGR 100 or equivalent
+Prerequisite: "C" grade or higher or "Pass" in CADD 115 or ENGR 100 or equivalent cuts, revolves, lofts and sweeps.

-Advanced 3D computer-aided mechanical design and drafting.
-This parametric modeling course provides skills and knowledge of appropriate software (Pro/Engineer) and feature based part construction using extrudes, cuts, revolves, lofts and sweeps.
 Students will enhance their skills in model assembly and assembly drawings including proper organization and layout of component drawing views, dimensioning and tolerancing, sectioning and detailing.
 Also listed as ENGR 129.
 Not open to students with credit in ENGR 129.